 Growing Season: Spring, summer, and fall (year-round in warm climates, i.e., USDA Zone 9-11)

 Other Names: Trigonella foenum-graecum (Scientific Name), Methi, Samudra methi, Shanbalile, Abesh, Hilbeh, Hilba, Helba, Halba, Kasturi methi

 Growing fenugreek is easy, whether you live in a warm climate or cool, both on grounds or in containers.
 You can also grow it indoors on windowsills in small pots.
 You can also plant it in your balcony vegetable garden or patio, terrace, and rooftop with lettuce, spinach, and other greens.

 How to Grow Fenugreek

 Remember, fenugreek hates to be transplanted.
 Leave 2 inches of space for each plant while sowing seeds.
-They’ll sprout quickly and you’ll see seedlings just within 2 – 4 days.
+They’ll sprout quickly, and you’ll see seedlings just within 2-5 days.

-- When planting it for seeds, grow it in spring.
-If you’re cultivating it to use as a vegetable or herb then you can plant it anytime between spring to mid fall.
+- When planting it for seeds, grow it in spring or early summer.
+If you’re cultivating it to use as a vegetable or herb, then you can plant it anytime between spring to mid-fall.

 Pests and Diseases